-- 1. \square The system is a federal information system subject to FISMA requirements. - 2. ⊠The system last completed an SA&A and received an ATO on: The system last completed an SA&A on May 15, 2024.
-An ATO extension memo has been signed; while the last ATO was received on 6/30/2021, the next ATO is expected to be completed by 12/30/2024. - 3. □This is a new system has not yet been authorized to operate.
-The expected to date for receiving ATO is [please state here the expected date on which you expect authorization will be granted]. - 4. ⊠ The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Treasury duties. - 5. □ All Treasury/bureau security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties. - 6. 🖾 This system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/bureau rules of behavior. - 7. □ This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.
+- 1. \(\subseteq \) The system is a federal information system subject to FISMA requirements. - 2.
+The system last completed an SA&A and received an ATO on: 2/14/2023. - 3.
+This is a new system has not yet been authorized to operate.
+The expected to date for receiving ATO is [please state here the expected date on which you expect authorization will be granted]. - 4. ⊠The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Treasury duties.

+- 5. All Treasury/bureau security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties. - 6.
+A This system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/bureau rules of behavior. - 7.

+This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.
 [If checked, please describe this capability here, including safeguards put in place to ensure the protection of privacy and civil liberties.]